ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 {NOTE/}

 {WARNING: }
-Prices and fees in screenshots that appear in this documentation are for illustration only.
+Prices and fees in screenshots that appear in this documentation are **for illustration only**.
 {WARNING/}

 ---